wp-plugins/anti-spam/readme.txt

 This field is hidden for the user and user will not fill it.
 But this field is visible for the spammer.
 If the spammer will fill this trap-field with anything - the comment will be blocked because it is spam.

-= How does 'spam points' method work? =

-Every comment will have +1 spam point for each truthy statement below:

-* empty COOKIE array
-* URL field is not empty
-* comment contains too many links (3 or more)
-* comment contains html
-* comment is too long (more than 2000 chars)
-* comment contains rel="nofollow" code
-* comment contains [/url] code

-If the comment will have more than 3 spam points - the comment will be blocked because it is spam.

 = How to test what spam comments are rejected? =